ywerling/02_LearningAPIs/Readme.md

 The astro model returns weather forecasts for the next 3 days at the given location

+The results are written in the output file forecasts.csv

 More about the model:
 https://www.7timer.info/doc.php?lang=en?ref=freepublicapis.com#api